Shaping Intermedia Art – Avantgarde Women (1968-85)

 Christina Kubisch – Circles 1

-one of the composer’s Italian pieces for flute in various combinations (1984, Melania Productions / Re: Tochnit Aleph)
+One of the flute pieces for various combinations by the German composer, created while she lived in Italy.
+(1984, Melania Productions / Re: Tochnit Aleph)

 Éliane Radigue – Σ = a = b = a + b

-two 7”-singles, made to be listened to separately or simultaneously, synchronously or asynchronously, and at any speed (1969, Povertech Industries)
+A mix featuring two 7-inch singles that can be played individually or simultaneously, synchronously or asynchronously, and at any speed.
+(1969, Povertech Industries)

 Ruth White – Owls

-reworking the poem by Charles Baudelaire with a Moog synthesizer (1969, Black Mass Rising)
+Interpretation of the poem by Charles Baudelaire using a Moog synthesizer.
+(1969, Black Mass Rising)

 Barbara T. Smith – Mass Meal

-soundtrack for a psychedelic happening in the artist’s studio in Santa Ana, CA (1969, Small World)
+Soundtrack for a psychedelic happening in the artist’s studio in Santa Ana, California.
+(1969, Small World)

 Brenda Hutchinson – Interlude from Voices of Reason

-computer assisted composition, based on language and stories (1984, Tellus)
+Computer-aided composition, based on language and stories.
+(1984, Tellus)

 Ruth Anderson – SUM (State Of The Union Message)

-examining the connection between tv ads and the condition of her fellow countrymen (1973, Opus One, RE: Arc Light Editions)
+Investigating the connection between television advertising and the situation of her compatriots.
+(1973, Opus One, RE: Arc Light Editions)

 Suzanne Ciani – Second Voice: Sound of Heat

-sound sculpture collaboration with artist Harold Paris, partly based on Ciani’s early experimental work at Stanford University’s Artificial Intelligence Lab (1970, Dead-Cert Home Entertainment)
+Sound sculpture in collaboration with the artist Harold Paris, partly based on Ciani’s early experimental work at the Artificial Intelligence Laboratory of Stanford University.
+(1970, Dead-Cert Home Entertainment)

 Catherine Christer Hennix – Equal Temperament Fender Mix